World Cup 2026 Stadiums

 How many matches will Houston Stadium host at FIFA World Cup 2026?

-Houston Stadium is scheduled for 7 matches in total, including 5 group-stage matches, 1 Round of 32 tie, and 1 Round of 16 match.
+Houston Stadium is scheduled for 7 matches in total, including 5 group-stage matches, 1 Round of 32 tie and 1 Round of 16 match.
+That spread gives Houston more than one planning window, so fans should compare group-stage dates with the later bracket demand.

-What is the official FIFA name for NRG Stadium?
+What is the tournament capacity for Houston Stadium?

 Where is Houston Stadium located?